1dollarsteak/1dollarsteak.github.io/_posts/2020-06-04-vLab-Step-2-DNS.md

 To be honest I thought that this task was a rather simple one.
 I was wrong.
 The initial task was to set up a single server that offers dns and dhcp.
 As I guessed right, this was (because of the size of my virtual lab) the easy part.
-The next step was to add the pxeboot feature to labsmt1 (Spacewalk) and to advertise it via dhcp.
+The next step was to add the PXE feature to labsmt1 (Spacewalk) and to advertise it via dhcp.

 ## Overview